 The next level of Autonomous Machine Learning is Correlation Pattern Recognition.
 The AI algorithm is not only looking for abnormal data patterns but is looking for correlations between abnormal patterns.
 With Machine Learning, the algorithm takes a broad view by analyzing all the anomalous data and then finding hidden patterns between the different patterns.
 This way, the algorithm makes a deeper level of analysis, aiming in creating more generic, robust and reliable models.

 The third aspect of Automated Machine Learning is Root Cause Analysis whereby the Smart Factory gets a holistic behavioral diagnosis.
 There are many hidden patterns that only a Machine Learning has the computational power to identify.
 In a typical factory environment, the cause /effect pairing is typically assigned to intuitive correlations based on human logical.
 In the Autonomous Machine Learning scenario, the advanced algorithms detect counter-intuitive root cause analysis.

 By analyzing anomalous data from all the sensors in a production facility, the algorithm can identify the sequence of abnormal events and trace the root cause of machine failure.
-Most importantly, by isolating the root case, the factory can also prioritize troubleshooting.
+Most importantly, by isolating the root cause, the factory can also prioritize troubleshooting.

 The Role of Automated Machine Learning in the Smart Factory

 Automated Unsupervised Machine Learning can help factory owners accelerate their move to the Smart Manufacturing.
 With Supervised Machine Learning, the algorithm needs to “learn” the asset.
 For some solutions, such as Siemens MindSphere, an exact virtual replica is required so that the algorithm can learn the exact specifications of the machine.
 The only way to determine whether a spike in pressure or velocity is meaningful is for the algorithm to understand the machine intimately.